danbev/learning-v8/README.md

 So we can see that base is our Handle to a JSObject, and name is "console".
 Buildtins::Name is is Builtins:kConsoleDebug.
 Where is this defined?
-You can find a macro named CPP in src/builtins/builtins-definitions.h:
+You can find a macro named `CPP` in `src/builtins/builtins-definitions.h`:

    CPP(ConsoleDebug)

 What does this macro expand to?
-It is part of the BUILTIN_LIST_BASE macro in builtin-definitions.h We have to look at where BUILTIN_LIST is used with we can find in builtins.cc.
+It is part of the `BUILTIN_LIST_BASE` macro in builtin-definitions.h We have to look at where BUILTIN_LIST is used with we can find in builtins.cc.
 In builtins.cc we have an array of BuiltinMetadata which is declared as: